mordernGeek/mordernGeek/README.md

-- 👋 Hi, I’m @mordernGeek
+- 👋 Hi, I’m Damie Banjoko, sorry can't change my name... too many repos at stake 🙈
 - 👀 I’m interested in solving challenges that bring about positive change
-- 🌱 I’m currently learning artificial intelligence
+- 🌱 I’m currently exploring cloud architecture and machine learning and haven't decided which i like more
-- 💞️ I’m looking to work on AI/machine learning related projects.
-- 📫 How to reach me is by email
+- 📫 Send a mail to dyopal@gmail.com

 <!---
 mordernGeek/mordernGeek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.